mholling/nswtopo/docs/contours.md

 Noise in raw elevation data usually produces unsuitably rough contour lines.
 Some smoothing of the DEM removes most such artefacts.
 A default smoothing radius of 0.2mm is applied, configurable with the `--smooth` option.
 Increase the radius to produce smoother contours at the expense of detail.

+DEM tiles are normally processed at their maximumum native resolution.
+Change this using the `--resolution` option.
+A reduced resolution (say 5 metres) can markedly improve processing speed for 1- and 2-metre tiles.

 # Layer Position

 Use an `--after`, `--before` or `--replace` option to insert the contours in an appropriate layer position.
 You will most likely want to replace an existing contour layer: